GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 - This is what the first 5 minutes of the game look like: [Short Video](https://youtu.be/F2q7cqzGsKQ)
 - This is what the first 50 minutes look like: [Short Video](https://youtu.be/UNw_JKaEGEY)
 - You can see the game code here: [Link]

+# #About small projects and ABAP accademy with IBM